How an Earthquake Triggers a Tsunami and What You Should Do

 • A loud ocean roar: A sound like a train or a jet engine coming from the ocean.

-• Unusual ocean behavior: The water may suddenly and dramatically recede, exposing the ocean floor.
-Or it may rise suddenly like a fast-moving tide.
+• Unusual ocean behavior: The water may suddenly and dramatically recede, exposing the ocean floor, or it may rise suddenly like a fast-moving tide.

 Phase 2: Survive During the Event